Doug Mulray: Television career

-In 1992, he hosted the infamous Australia's Funniest Home Videos's spin-off Australia's Naughtiest Home Videos; however, just halfway though one episode (which itself claimed to be "one off special" as in off as "off-colour"), it was pulled from broadcast by Nine Network by owner Kerry Packer after 34 minutes, who infamously called the station to "get that shit off the air!".
+In 1992, he hosted the infamous Australia's Funniest Home Videos spin-off Australia's Naughtiest Home Videos; however, just halfway though one episode (which itself claimed to be "one off special" as in "off-colour"), it was pulled from broadcast by Nine Network by owner Kerry Packer after 34 minutes, who infamously called the station to "get that shit off the air!".
 Mulray was fired and banned for life from the Nine Network as a result.
 The program's timeslot was replaced by re-runs of American sitcom Cheers.

 Mulray, however, would later return to Nine in 2002 to be a part of the special "Brian Henderson Toasted and Roasted" (even adding a subtle joke about his ban while Packer was in the audience), and also as judge on the 2005 series StarStruck.
 On Full Frontal, this was parodied with a skit of Mulray hosting a lottery draw, making sexual remarks as the balls drop.

 He was also the host of the eponymously titled program Mulray, which ran briefly in the early 1990s on the Seven Network.
-In the late 1980s and early 1990s, Doug was part of the Channel Seven Australian Touring Car Championship and Bathurst 1000 commentary team headed up by Mike Raymond and Neil Crompton until Seven lost the rights in 1997.
+In the late 1980s and early 1990s, Mulray was part of the Channel Seven Australian Touring Car Championship and Bathurst 1000 commentary team headed up by Mike Raymond and Neil Crompton until Seven lost the rights in 1997.

 In August 2008, Australia's Naughtiest Home Videos was re-aired on the Nine Network.
 Mulray reportedly refused requests from Nine management to reappear as the host.
 One commentator wrote that "it may be that Mulray, a very smart man, knew he would have been open to a few cruel comparisons between the relatively youthful Mulray of 1992 and the solitary Mulray of 2008.
 The years have not been particularly kind."